truward/brikar/README.md

 * Time, to do the corresponding data processing, for example how much time it took to process an HTTP request.
 * Various extra parameters, such as whether or not operation succeeded, HTTP method name for capturing RESTful operations behavior, etc.

-Examples of request-response-related metrics (both client and server):
+Examples of request-response-related metricss (both client and server):

 ```
 2016-11-18 08:20:45,368 INFO BrikarRequestLogger RV=O1jah9BuYnSbiV [qtp728162039-20] @metric1 op=POST_/api/test/exposure/greet, verb=POST, tDelta=1, responseCode=200, url=/test/exposure/greet